What’s Out Tonight?

 POINT 6

 To save on costs, purchase used equipment.
 And, sell your equipment when you upgrade.
 The best place to buy used and to sell is to join, for free, CloudyNights.com.
-People who stay with astrophotography often buy and sell their equipment for upgrades, etc. So, keep your equipment in good shape to get maximum dollar for sale.
+People who stay with astrophotography often buy and sell their equipment for upgrades, etc. So, keep your equipment in good shape to get maximum dollar for resale.
 If astrophotography is not for you, you can sell your stuff and not feel too bad about all the money spent.

 Some Videos that will give you a feeling for this hobby: